Hynton/ISDN3000C_Lab09/questions.md

 **Answer:**

+{{ my_variable }} is an expression, it evaluates the expression and inserts its value into the rendered output.
+While {% for item in my_list %} ... {% endfor %} is a control statement or a tag, it controls template logic (loops, conditionals)

 ----------------
 **Question 3:** In `app.py`, why is it important to use `(?, ?)` and pass the variables as a tuple in the `conn.execute()` command instead of using f-strings to put the variables directly into the SQL string?
 What is this technique called?